What is this blog?

 Still not feeling it?
 You want to help but don’t have the dough?
 Please turn off your ad-blockers on this site so you can support an independent author. 🙂

 A wordsmith with her head in the clouds, Stephanie Tillman keeps her fingers in a little bit of everything.
 This go-getter started writing at a young age, and her first publication was a short story (“Unscrewed”) in the anthology “Blood and Guts.”
-She maintains a strong social-media presence among readers and writers, with more than 18,200 followers on her writing-focused Tumblr (“Why Aren’t You Writing?”).
+She maintains a strong social-media presence among readers and writers, with over 19,400 followers on her writing-focused Tumblr (“Why Aren’t You Writing?”).

 Mentored by poet Dr. Tom C. Hunley for her M.A. in Creative Writing, Stephanie writes in as many genres as possible and is always hungry for new knowledge of any kind.
 The worlds of fantasy that inspire her came from the pens of Edgar Allan Poe, Lemony Snicket, Meg Cabot, D.J.
-MacHale, Gail Carson Levine, Jules Verne, and J.K.
-Rowling.
+MacHale, Gail Carson Levine, and Jules Verne.

 - I am extremely determined when it comes to reaching my goals.

 - I do professional work as an editor, proofreader, and more!